Ibadan Lectures on Toric Varieties: Toric Varieties From Fans

 The first and the third are pointed, while the second and fourth have a one-dimensional lineality space.
 The second is a half space.

 The origin is the minimal face of a pointed cone $\sigma$.
 The \demph{rays} of a pointed cone $\sigma$ are its one-dimensional faces.
 Each ray $\rho$ has the form $\R_{\geq} x$ for any nonzero element $x$ of $\rho$.
 While a polytope is the convex hull of its vertices, a pointed cone is the sum of its rays.
-For example, the third cone in Figure~\ref{F:cones} is $\R_\geq \MySmTVec{2}{1}{0} +\R_\geq \MySmTVec{2}{-1}{0}+\R_\geq \MySmTVec{2}{0}{1} +\R_\geq \MySmTVec{2}{0}{-1}$.
+For example, the third cone in Figure~\ref{F:cones} is $\R_\geq \MySmTVec{0}{1}{2} +\R_\geq \MySmTVec{0}{-1}{2}+\R_\geq \MySmTVec{1}{0}{2} +\R_\geq \MySmTVec{-1}{0}{2}$.
 More generally, any cone is a sum of rays.
-The fourth cone in Figure~\ref{F:cones} is $\R_\geq \MySmTVec{2}{1}{0} +\R_\geq \MySmTVec{2}{-1}{0}+\R_\geq \MySmTVec{0}{0}{1} +\R_\geq \MySmTVec{0}{0}{-1}$.
+The fourth cone in Figure~\ref{F:cones} is $\R_\geq \MySmTVec{0}{1}{2} +\R_\geq \MySmTVec{0}{-1}{2}+\R_\geq \MySmTVec{1}{0}{0} +\R_\geq \MySmTVec{-1}{0}{0}$.

-Another important object is a \demph{polyhedral complex}, which is a collection \defcolor{$\calP$} of polyhedra in $\R^d$ such that every face of every polyhedron in $\calP$ is another polyhedron in $\calP$ and the intersection of any two polyhedra $P,P'$ in $\calP$ is a common face of each.
+Another important object is a \demph{polyhedral complex}.
+This is a collection \defcolor{$\calP$} of polyhedra in $\R^d$ such that every face of every polyhedron in $\calP$ is another polyhedron in $\calP$ and the intersection of any two polyhedra $P,P'$ in $\calP$ is a common face of each.
 For example, of the four collections of vertices, line segments, and polyhedra below, the first three are polyhedral complexes, while the last is not; the large triangle does not meet either of the smaller triangles in one of its faces.

-An example of a polyhedral complex is a polytope, together with the collection of its faces.
-For another, note that the boundary of a polytope forms a polyhedral complex.
-For a less trivial example, suppose that $o\in P$ is any point of a polytope $P$.
+A polytope together with all of its faces forms a polyhedral complex.
+The boundary of a polytope (all of its proper faces) forms a polyhedral complex.
+For a less simple example, suppose that $o\in P$ is any point of a polytope $P$.
 For every face $F$ of $P$ that does not contain $o$ we may consider the pyramid with base $F$ and apex $o$.
-This collection of pyramids, their bases, and the apex forms a polyhedral subdivision of $P$.
+This collection of pyramids, their bases, and the apex $o$ forms a polyhedral subdivision of $P$.

 The \demph{support} of a polyhedral complex $\calP$ is the union of the polyhedra in $\calP$.
 When the support of a polyhedral complex is a polyhedron $P$, the complex is a \demph{subdivision} of $P$.
 When the support is a polytope $P$, we have the following formula for the volume of $P$,